 Proteins that are involved in the maintenance of the Golgi apparatus are suitable markers of the Golgi apparatus, e.g. members of the Golgin protein family (Table 1).
-However, they do not belong to the group of proteins with the highest expression, that contains several proteins related to vesicle transport, such as CAV1, COPE, or RAB6A (Table 2).
+However, they do not belong to the group of proteins with the highest expression, which contains several proteins related to vesicle transport, such as CAV1 and COPE (Table 2).

 Table 1.
 Selection of proteins suitable as markers for the Golgi apparatus.